-B+T Current Response: Acknowledged.
+B+T Response: Acknowledged.
 Since connection to municipal sewer is proposed, a further analysis of BVW impacts for directional drilling is unnecessary.
-Applicant Response: No response required.

 4. If a waiver to the 100-foot boundary extension of Vernal Pool boundary is not granted, the Applicant will be required to provide an Alternatives Analysis pursuant to the Vernal Pool Performance Standards in Section 9.7 of the Bylaw's Regulations.